galantelab/reboot/docs/README.md

 ### Input

-   To produce a genetic signature, reboot requires a .tsv file containing normalized expression values in Transcripts Per Million (TPM) or in Fragments Per Kilobase per Million (FPKM) for genes or transcripts across multiple samples, in addition to survival data: survival status (e.g., 0=alive or 1=dead) and follow up time:
+   To produce a genetic signature, Reboot requires a .tsv file containing normalized expression values in Transcripts Per Million (TPM) or in Fragments Per Kilobase per Million (FPKM) for genes or transcripts across multiple samples, in addition to survival data: survival status (e.g., 0 = alive or 1 = dead) and follow up time:

    | Sample ID | OS | OS.time | PARPBP | RAD51 | ... |
    |---|---|---|---|---|---|